Brookegoins/Franktown-Creek-Invertebrate-Explorer/metadata/README.md

 dashboard is intended for use in **ecological research, teaching, and exploratory/monitoring stream applications.**

 ### Research Context

-Riparian thinning is widely implemented in Sierra Nevada forests to reduce wildfire risk, yet its effects on stream macroinvertebrate communities remain insufficiently understood.
+Riparian canopy removal is widely implemented in Sierra Nevada forests to reduce wildfire risk, yet its effects on stream macroinvertebrate communities remain insufficiently understood.
 Because aquatic and terrestrial invertebrates are key components of headwater stream food webs, changes in riparian canopy structure may alter community